guilhermereis1/turbolinks/README.md

 * `turbolinks:load` fires once after the initial page load, and again after every Turbolinks visit.
 Access visit timing metrics with the `event.data.timing` object.

-# Contributing to Turbolinks

-Turbolinks is open-source software, freely distributable under the terms of an [MIT-style license](LICENSE).
-The [source code is hosted on GitHub](https://github.com/turbolinks/turbolinks).
-Development is sponsored by [Basecamp](https://basecamp.com/).

-We welcome contributions in the form of bug reports, pull requests, or thoughtful discussions in the [GitHub issue tracker](https://github.com/turbolinks/turbolinks/issues).

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ## Building From Source

 Turbolinks is written in [CoffeeScript](https://github.com/jashkenas/coffee-script) and compiled to JavaScript with [Blade](https://github.com/javan/blade).
 To build from source you’ll need a recent version of Ruby.
 From the root of your Turbolinks directory, issue the following commands to build the distributable files in `dist/`: